-I. Introduction:
+I. INTRODUCTION

-MultiProtocol Label Switching (MPLS) technology [1] is the key to improve the scalability, speed, and throughput of the current Internet networks.
-MPLS switches use a simple label swapping algorithm to quickly forward packets.
-Here a label is composed of a short fixed length of bits, and is used to save significant processing time by avoiding network layer label analysis at each hop.
+ULTIPROTOCOL Label Switching (MPLS) technology [1] is the key to improve the scalability, speed, and throughput of the current Internet networks.
+MPLS switches use a simple label-swapping algorithm to quickly forward packets.
+Here a label is composed of a short fixed length of bits, and is used to save significant processing time by avoiding network-layer label analysis at each hop.
 "Label swapping" means that a "locally significant" old label is replaced with a new label at each MPLS switch.
 High-capacity DWDM optical networks are expected to support MPLS technology.
 However, significant technical challenge exists in updating optical labels on the fly without affecting data payload.
-Recently, several complicated optical label swapping techniques have been demonstrated [2,3].
-In this paper, we propose a novel technique to simplify and enable numerous repeated optical label swapping over a national optical network, while in the mean time keeping the multi-gigabit/sec data payload intact.
+Recently, several complicated optical label-swapping techniques have been demonstrated [2], [3].
+In this paper, we propose a novel technique to simplify and enable numerous repeated optical label swapping over a national optical network, while, in the meantime, keeping the multigigabit-per-second data payload intact.